Are you looking for test card numbers?

 You can find the Klarna scheme rules in your Customer Area.
 Select the Notification icon on the top right, and then select Scheme rules.

-If a dispute occurs Klarna will always try to help you and the shopper to resolve the dispute directly.
-If this doesn't help, Klarna may send a Request for Information (RFI) about a certain transaction.
-In this case, we'll send you a dispute notification.
-Alternatively, find the list of RFIs in your Customer Area by going to Risk > Disputes > Requests for Information.
+If the dispute is not resolved within 21 days, it gets escalated and Klarna sends you a Request for Information (RFI).
+In this case, we'll send you a dispute webhook.
+Alternatively, you can find the list of disputes in your Customer Area by going to Risk > Disputes > Requests for Information.

-After you receive the notification, you have 14 days by default to submit the requested information, except for RFIs with reason code unauthorized_purchase.
-You have to respond to unauthorized_purchase RFIs within 96 hours.
+After you receive the webhook, you have 14 days by default to submit the requested information.

 If you do not respond to the RFI in a timely manner, a chargeback may take place, and money will be deducted from the next payable batch.